Not just everyone—everything needs to get involved in fixing the future

 Given the diversity and complexity of use-cases, this might seem an insurmountable challenge.
 And, yes, if we were going to try and create a global licensing system for all the data that might exist (not that people haven’t tried), I’d recommend going for a quiet sit down somewhere.

 What drives collective action?
-Common cause isn’t enough: humans need to have a visceral, have a strong economic or social reason to engage.
+Common cause isn’t enough: humans need to have a visceral respones, driven by a powerful economic or social impulses.
 This takes us to the great motivators of Risk and Fear.

 In banking, the UK has regulated the Open Banking Standard to mandate that banks open up information about their product (as Open Data) and, more significantly, regulated that banks open up access to private personal, customer account data.
 By access we mean making things discoverable — for example Open Banking means services can access detailed product data to order to make it more findable.
 It also means that, under certain government-enforced conditions, access can also extend into usage: regulated services can find and use confidential information that was previously not usable (for example, a service that is designed to find you the best mortgage across the whole market).